-I have been working toward a paradigm shift in our world for my whole life it seems.
-Witnessing many false starts before this year, 2020 the watershed year.
+In one way or another, I have been working toward a paradigm shift in our world, my whole life.
+Witnessing many false starts before this year, 2020, the watershed year.
 The year where nothing that comes after it will be the same as before it.

-At first I was giddy that it has begun, that giddiness didn’t last too long as the amount of ground to cover is vast and it will take time for that shift to lock in place.
-Leaving us to be uncomfortable for quite some time.
+At first, I was a little giddy that it has begun, that giddiness didn’t last too long as the amount of ground that must be covered is vast and it will take time for that shift to lock in place, leaving us to be uncomfortable for quite some time.

-Therefore, we need to hang on and work on patience, resilience, and grace.
+This requires us to hang on and work on our patience, resilience, and grace.
 People are going through a lot and not everyone is on a level playing field.
 This is a birth process and everyone knows birth is a little terrifying, painful, but of course ultimately worth it.

-Whenever we define an enemy (fear) we begin to build our resistance to it.
+Whenever we define an enemy, in this case fear, we begin to build our resistance to it.
 We want to outsmart it, eliminate it.
-But without fear, we are all a bunch of sociopaths.
+Unfortunately, as uncomfortable and inconvenient as fear is we need it.
+Without fear, we are all a bunch of sociopaths.

 Overcoming our current circumstances isn’t about bypassing our feelings, it is about acknowledging where we are at on the journey and taking steps toward the world we want to build.
 A world where our values incorporate our humanity–something like equity, community, co-creation, collaboration, justice, and win/win solutions.

 What is our fear about?
 What is its origin?
-It may be a wound from your childhood or early adulthood that left a scar for you to heal.
+It may be a wound from childhood or early adulthood that left a scar to heal.
 Or maybe it is something less tangible, hiding deep within our ancestry where we have no memories of a particular incident.
-We want to dismiss the fear we feel so acutely without memory of a similar situation harming our emotional body or psyche.

 Exploring the roots of our fear and facing whatever truth lies within them is the work of our lifetime.
-This lifetime.
-It is in fact why I believe we are here.
+A cornerstone of a spiritual journey for any empath.

 It isn’t a coincidence that so many people are identifying themselves as empaths right now.
-We came to help birth this new paradigm to reflect our empath experience.
+We came to help birth this new paradigm to reflect our empath experience, one of connection, community, and compassion.
 But empath or not, everyone here now is needed to participate in this planetary paradigm shift.

-We each have roles to play that are necessary to the evolution; protagonist, antagonist, supporting cast, and the chorus.
+We each have roles to play that are necessary to our evolution; protagonist, antagonist, supporting cast, and the chorus.
 Each player is important in getting us to the goal.

 This will likely not be a swift shift.
 So hang on, and work on patience, resilience, and grace.
 People are going through a lot and not everyone is on a level playing field.
 This is a birth process and everyone knows birth is a little terrifying, painful, and worth it.